LTimothy/DoubleEntry/README.md

 * Download latest release for your platform.
 Instructions can be found in the app.
 * Sample data is included in this distribution.
 The ID column is *31* and the prefix for double-entry data is *X_*.

-### To Do
+### To-Do
+* Breaking code into separate classes
-* Documentation/Comments
+* Documentation and comments
-* Additional File Support
-* More Efficient Analysis Logic
-* Improved Instructions
+* Improved analysis algorithm
+* Un-hardcoded values option (e.g. header row index, data rows start index, etc.)
-* Advanced Options (e.g. postfix, delimiter choice, etc.)
+* Advanced Options (e.g. prefix/postfix combination, delimiter choice, etc.)
+* Logic selection (e.g. Qualtrics, REDCap, etc.)
+* Additional file support
+* Improved instructions
+* Parallelism and multithreading support

 ### Additional Notes
 Work in progress.
 Created for the Family and Culture Lab at Berkeley, CA as a side-project.